dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3555: Root causes must be confronted for effective solutions.
+### T3555: Addressing root causes is essential, not just distracting with cheerful activities.

 |Support|
 |---|